Shigetorum635/Brick-Hill-Verify-Bot/README.md

-# Brick-Hill-Verify-Bot

-Painful Typescript rewrite of the BH Verification bot.
+# Brick-Hill Discord Verification Bot

+A TypeScript rewrite of  Brick-Hill verification bot for Discord.

+### Mentions

-Thanks Jake for some of the help
+Thanks Jake for the help explaining some of the code within the original bot.